 Also available in Spanish.

-Passwords are the brittle wall that keep unwanted visitors out of your accounts.
+Passwords are the brittle wall that keeps unwanted visitors out of your accounts.
 When it comes to account protection, two-factor authentication is one of the most effective defenses available.

-You might hear it referred to by a variety of names, like multi-factor authentication or 2-step verification, but for consistency, we’re using 2FA throughout this guide.
+You might hear it referred to by a variety of names, like multifactor authentication or two-step verification, but for consistency, we’re using 2FA throughout this guide.

 Why you should use 2FA